leewr9/prmate/README.md

 This action runs PRMate’s code review engine on a specified Pull Request.
 It fetches metadata and code diffs via GitHub's API, then uses an LLM to generate structured review feedback.

-The review is contextualized using PR metadata, file changes, and optionally your custom prompt settings.
-All logic runs directly inside your GitHub Actions workflow, with no need for external servers.

 [Advanced Usage](#advanced-usage) — including local CLI execution, debugging, and self-hosted workflows.

 ## What's new